pico-sol/solana-anchor-react-docker/README.md

 solana-anchor-react-docker-main_app_1   "bash"              app                 running             0.0.0.0:3000->3000/tcp
 ```

 If you get "no configuration file provided: not found" error, you are wrong directory.
+You need to be in DL directory.

 Connecting to Docker.
-% docker container exec -it [NAME] bash
+% docker exec -it [NAME] bash
 ```
 % docker container exec -it solana-anchor-react-docker-main_app_1 bash
 ```